Evaluating Funneliformis mosseae symbiosis with barley cultivars under salinity stress conditions

 Introduction

-Symbiosis with arbuscular mycorrhizal (AM) fungi mostly alleviates damage caused by stresses in host plant.
+Symbiosis with arbuscular mycorrhizal (AM) fungi often increases the tolerance of host plants against various stresses.
 Among abiotic stresses, salinity causes considerable loss in crop productivity.
-Comprehensive study of plant genotypes response to symbiosis with AM fungi and potential role of this connection in alleviating adverse effects of salinity would be effective in improving crop yield.
-The current study aimed to investigate response of barley to mycorrhizal colonization and salinity.
+Comprehensive study of plant genotypes response to symbiosis with AM fungi and potential role of this relationship in improving the adverse effects of salinity and increasing plant tolerance would be effective in increasing crop yield.
+The present study aimed to investigate response of commercial barley varieties to mycorrhizal colonization under salinity stress.

-In this study six barley cultivars, including Khatam, Golshan, Afzal, Aras, Makoui and Dasht were evaluated at two salinity level (0 and 150m NaCl) and two symbiosis level (inoculated and non-inoculated with Funneliformis mosseae .
-A factorial design with 3 replications was conducted under greenhouse condition in Zanjan University.
-Five weeks after planting plants were harvested and colonization rate and fungal structures abundance were measured in roots.
-Also some physiological traits including shoot fresh weight, leaf relative water content (RWC), shoot Na+ concentration, K+ concentration were measured and Na+/K+ ratio was calculated.
+In this experiment, six commercial barley varieties including Khatam, Golshan, Afzal, Aras, Makoui and Dasht were evaluated at two salinity levels of NaCl (0 and 150 mM) and two symbiosis levels including inoculated and non-inoculated with Funneliformis mosseae.
+A factorial design in a randomized complete block design with three replications was conducted under greenhouse conditions in Zanjan University, Zanjan, Iran.
+Five weeks after cultivation, barley plants were harvested and the traits related to fungal structures including total colonization rate, and the frequency of hyphae, arbuscule and vesicle were measured.
+Also, some physiological traits including shoot fresh weight, leaf relative water content (RWC), shoot Na+ concentration, shoot K+ concentration, and Na+/K+ ratio were measured.

-Studied barley cultivars were different in respect of colonization rate and hypha, arbuscule and vesicle abundance.
-Salinity reduced cultivars colonization rate, hyphal and arbuscular abundance and increased vesicle abundance.
-Reduction in colonization level, and hypha and arbuscule abundance were more pronounced in salt-tolerant cultivars khatam and Afzal, particularly Afzal.
-Furthermore, increased vesicle frequency was significant in Makoui, Aras and Dasht.
-Salinity also reduced shoot fresh weight and leaf relative water content accompanied by increased Na+ concentration and Na+/K+ ratio.
-Observed changes in these traits were more evident in Aras.
+The results of this experiment showed that there was a significant variation between barley varieties in terms of colonization rate and hyphae, arbuscule and vesicle frequencies of AM fungus.
+Also, salinity stress reduced the colonization rate, and hyphae and arbuscule frequencies of the fungus, but increased the vesicle frequency, which this reduction was more considerable in salt-tolerant varieties, Khatam and Afzal, especially in Afzal.
+The increase in vesicle frequency was also significant only in Makoui, Aras and Dasht varieties.
+The results showed that salinity stress reduced shoot fresh weight and leaf relative water content, and increased Na+ concentration and Na+/K+ ratio in all barley varieties, but these changes in Makoui, Aras and Dasht varieties especially in Aras were more than other varieties.
 On the other hand, colonized plants exhibit lower shoot fresh weight and leaf RWC compared to non-colonized ones.
-However, under non-stress condition, symbiosis enhanced leaf RWC in Khatam and Golshan.
+However, symbiosis enhanced leaf RWC in Khatam and Golshan varieties under non-stress conditions.

 Conclusion